 Petite Syrah: A Guide to Understanding this Bold and Intense Red Wine

-Petite Syrah is a red wine grape variety that is known for its intense color, rich flavor, and high tannins.
+Petite Sirah pronounced – peh teet sirah – is a red wine grape variety that is known for its intense color, rich flavor, and high tannins.
 It is sometimes confused with Syrah, but they are actually two different grape varieties.
-Petite Syrah is grown in various regions around the world, but it is most commonly associated with California.
+Petite Sirah is grown in various regions around the world, but it is most commonly associated with California..

-In California, Petite Syrah is often used to produce full-bodied and complex wines that are popular among wine enthusiasts.
+California producers often use Petite Sirah to produce full-bodied and complex wines that are popular among wine enthusiasts.
 The grape thrives in the warm and sunny climate of the state, and it is known for its ability to produce wines that can age for many years.
-Despite its name, Petite Syrah is not a small grape, and it can produce wines that are both powerful and elegant.
+Despite its name, Petite Sirah is not a small grape, and it can produce wines that are both powerful and elegant.
+The grapes have a thick skin and a firm texture.

 History and Origin